Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 How do they know if they want to be a eunuch or a boy or a girl or a tree or whatever the heck the hundred plus genders are that are out there now?

-Could Did I not read that in your article that you could identify?
+Did I not read that in your article?
+I read that in George's article.
+Is it teaching a kindergartner that you could identify as a tree?
+Yes.

 Like, I eventually figured it out.